-Perform a clinical examination of the major body systems using palpation, auscultation, patients to orthodox medical practitioners.
+Perform a clinical examination of the major body systems using palpation, auscultation, observation and other relevant techniques.

-Recognise red flags (potentially serious signs and symptoms) and recognize when to refer
+Recognise red flags (potentially serious signs and symptoms) and recognise when to refer patients to orthodox medical practitioners.

 Describe diseases leading to the differential diagnosis of common symptoms and signs affecting the covering and support systems of the body (skin, joints and bones), control systems (nervous and endocrine), and maintenance systems (cardiovascular, respiratory, gastrointestinal and urinary systems)